ppalepu/assignment/README.md

       Note : Terraform main file is implemented for this approach and it deals with modules.
 Could not implement finer details of modules in the given time .
       Thats a big task .
 But based on the main file , my idea on module implementation can be understood.

-Inaddition to the above we can plan below CI/CD for maintainance of the application set up using any of the below approaches:
+We can plan below CI/CD set up for maintainance of the application using any of the below approaches:

-    a) Traditional local CI/CD tooling like jenkins and gitlab CI/CD
+    a) Traditional local CI/CD tooling like jenkins or gitlab CI/CD
-    b) Cloud Native tooling : AWS code build,codepilne , code deploy.
+    b) Cloud Native tooling : AWS code commit,code build,codepilne , code deploy.

 Below is the rough structure of the pipelines we need to create:

     a) CI/CD infra pipeline jenkins/gitlabCI:

       A webhook on the repository will be implemented as such whenever there is a commit to the master branch this pipeline gets triggered.
-      In this infra repository terraform code related to infrastructure is maintained with backend state so that many people can work on infra changes simultaneously.
+      Terraform code related to infrastructure is maintained in this repository.Using backend/remote state so that many people can work on infra changes simultaneously.

         stage 1: checkout infra code from the infra repository